 Eligibility for I-20 issuance

-A student needs to receive the Form I-20, produced in the SEVIS and signed by the principal designated school official (PDSO) of the institution they wish to attend.
+A student needs to receive the Form I-20, produced in the SEVIS and signed by the Principal Designated School Official (PDSO) of the institution he or she wishes to attend.

 The PDSO may issue Form I-20 only after the conditions listed below have been met: